keithbuhler/keithbuhler.github.io/siteinfo.md

 title: site
 ---

-This website and its content is copyrighted by Keith Buhler 2016, all rights reserved.
-With two exceptions:
+This website and its content is copyrighted by Keith Buhler 2016.
+All rights are reserved except two:

-(1) **Code**: You can always fork projects on Github.
+(1) **Code**: You can always fork projects on [Github.](http://github.com)

 (2) **Fiction**: You can use my fiction writings with proper ascription for your creative projects (but not for sale) under Creative Commons License.
 [Contact me](emailto:keithedbuhler@gmail.com) for commercial licensing or for more information.